bentoml/BentoML/docs/source/guides/containerization.rst

 Containerization with different container engines.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since BentoML version 1.0.11 [#pr_3164]_, we have added supports for various container engines and extend our containerize SDK and CLI.
+In BentoML version 1.0.11 [#pr_3164]_, we support different container engines aside from docker.

-Bento from version 1.0.11 will be OCI-compliant and can be built with:
+BentoML-generated Dockerfiles from version 1.0.11 onward will be OCI-compliant and can be built with:

 * `Docker <https://www.docker.com/>`_
 * `Podman <https://podman.io/>`_